 I've been bingeing on Aphex Twin's stuff recently.
 There's a brilliant interview with him on Dave Noyze's Blog where he talks about the new album, his recording techniques, living in Moscow, circuit bending, and pretty much everything else.
 Meanwhile, he's uploaded a bunch of tracks to Soundcloud where he tries out a bunch of patches and sounds.
 I love 'em!

-The Leonid meteor shower - usually the most prolific of the year - takes place over the next week or so and the folks at Popular Science have an interesting project that lets you measure how many there are with some special software, an old FM radio, and a Yagi antenna.
+The Leonid meteor shower, which is usually the most prolific of the year, takes place over the next week or so and the folks at Popular Science have an interesting project that lets you measure how many there are with some special software, an old FM radio, and a Yagi antenna.

 Last night I went to a concert at the Colston Hall to see the Philip Glass Ensemble play a retrospective selection of works.
 I had a seat in the front row and was sitting about ten feet from Philip Glass himself, so it was always going to be a memorable gig.
 But the selection of music was pretty much a run through my favourite works.
 The programme was: